 - Provides guidance on current regulations for food process waste and disposal practices

-- Raises awareness of sustainable food waste management techniques and their appraisal via a lifecycle assessment
+- Raises awareness of the sustainable food waste management techniques and their appraisal through Life Cycle Assessment

-- Explores options for reducing food losses and wastes along the entire food supply chain
+- Explores options for reducing food loss and waste along the entire food supply chain.

 Food scientists, food and nutrition researchers, academics, graduate and upper-level undergraduate students, professionals and researchers interested in environmental science and food engineering, technologists, process engineers, waste managers, environmental risk assessors, food chain supervisors, and policy makers